A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

-\citet{nilsson2009linda} present a computer simulation showing that when the component probabilities are not precisely known, averaging often provides equally good alternative to the normative computation of probabilities (cf. also \citet{juslin2009probability}).
-This computational model could be possibly adopted to detect high risk of fallacy, corresponding to the case when the deviation between the perceived probability and the normative probability is high.
+\citet{nilsson2009linda} present a computer simulation showing that when the component probabilities are not precisely known, averaging often provides an equally good alternative to the normative computation of probabilities (cf. also \citet{juslin2009probability}).
+The reason is that the normatively correct multiplicative integration can amplify the errors more than linear additive integration.
+This computational model could be possibly adapted to detect a high risk of fallacy, corresponding to the case when the deviation between the perceived probability and the normative probability is high.

+In the context of explaining medical machine learning results, \citet{wang2019designing} propose to show prototypes of patient instances for each diagnosis.
+In rule learning, this would imply extending the user interface with a functionality that would show instances in data supporting the rule as well as the false positives -- instances matching the antecedent, but not the rule consequent.